Advanced Graph and Sequence Neural Networks for Molecular Property Prediction and Drug Discovery: Results

 \subsection{Antibiotic discovery from Drug Repurposing Hub}

-In addition to the AI Cures open challenge task, we apply our MoleculeKit on another dataset to further demonstrate its advantages on accelerating drug discovery.
+In addition to the AI Cures open challenge task, we apply our AdvProp on another dataset to further demonstrate its advantages on accelerating drug discovery.
 In particular, we focus on predicting the capability of inhibiting the growth of \textit{Escherichia coli}.
 It will greatly help finding new antibiotics to alleviate the bacteria’s drug-resistance problem.
 The training dataset is composed of 2,335 molecules with binary labels obtained through screening.
 The testing dataset, provided by Stoke et al.~\cite{stokes2020deep}, contains 162 molecules form Drug Repurposing Hub (DRH), among which 53 are found inhibitory against \textit{Escherichia coli}.

 The baseline model in this experiment comes from Stoke et al.~\cite{stokes2020deep} as well; that is, the directed message passing neural network (D-MPNN)~\cite{yang2019analyzing} is applied.
 Specifically, Stoke et al. randomly split the 2,335 training molecules into a new training dataset and a validation dataset with the ratio of 9:1 with 20 different random seeds, generating 20 different train-validation splits.
 Then they train D-MPNN on these 20 splits independently, yielding 20 D-MPNN models.
-During prediction on the testing dataset, the average of predicted scores from these 20 models is provided as the final prediction score.
+During prediction on the testing dataset, the average of predicted scores over these 20 models is provided as the final prediction score.
 The performance is evaluated by PRC-AUC and ROC-AUC (Section~\ref{subsec: metrics}).

-We apply all the four modules of MoleculeKit on this task.
-In order to show the superiority of MoleculeKit, we do not perform the ensemble over different train-validation splits.
+We apply all the four modules of AdvProp on this task.
+In order to show the superiority of AdvProp, we do not perform the ensemble over different train-validation splits.
 Instead, we randomly split the 2,335 training molecules into a new training dataset and a validation dataset with the ratio of 8.5:1.5 once, and use this train-validation split only.
-In addition to the ensemble of all four modules, we report the performance of each module as ablation studies, indicating that the better performance of MoleculeKit does not merely come from the ensemble of multiple methods.
+In addition to the ensemble of all four modules, we report the performance of each module as ablation studies, indicating that the better performance of AdvProp does not merely come from the ensemble of multiple methods.
 The results are provided in Table~\ref{tab:DRHresult}.